Inteli-College/2025-1A-T03-G34-PUBLICO/docs/docs/M14/Business Analysis/PESTEL Analysis.md

 **Labor Law Implications:**

 - **Use of Surveillance in the Workplace**: Monitoring employees for compliance must not infringe on workers' rights.
 This is a **moderate legal risk**.
 Mitigation includes clear policies, signage, consent forms, and collaboration with HR/legal departments to avoid conflicts.

+**Legislative Changes and Regulatory Uncertainty:**

+- **Possible Future Changes in Privacy or AI Law**: Emerging global discussions on AI regulation (e.g., EU AI Act) or expanded interpretations of labor rights could affect the legal use of computer vision in workplaces.
+This introduces **uncertainty and potential legal risk**.
+Ongoing legal monitoring and adaptability in system architecture will be necessary.

 **Intellectual Property and Licensing:**